NataliaSRiber/NataliaSRiber/README.md

 <div>
  <h3 align="left"> About me 👩🏿‍💻:</h3>
-I'm a Full Stack Junior Developer at Alô Bebê with a passion for learning and new challenges.
+I'm a Full Stack with a passion for learning and new challenges.
 </div>

 <h3 align="left">Languages and Tools:</h3>